Principal Residence Exemption

 Property Tax Relief

 For seniors on a fixed income, and others who may be experiencing a difficulty in paying their property taxes at this time, there may be help.
-Under the poverty guidelines, you can receive partial relief from the Board of Review.
-To qualify, you must first fill out the poverty form in its entirety, and provide the income tax information for all persons living in the home.
+Under the poverty guidelines, you could receive partial relief of your property taxes from the Board of Review.
+To qualify, you must first fill out the poverty form, in its entirety, and provide the income tax information for all persons living in the home.
 A poverty claim can only be considered on a person's principal residence.

-If you have received a reduction in the past based on your appeal or because of poverty, it will not carry over from year to year.
-Poverty reduction is not a permanent change to your record by the Assessor's office.
-You must appeal every year.
-Keep in mind that the members of the Board of Review may change from year to year and therefore you are not guaranteed the same action at the time of review.
+If you have received a reduction in the past, based on your appeal or because of poverty, it will not carry over from year-to-year.
+Poverty reduction is not a permanent change to your record by the Assessing Department; you must appeal every year.
+Keep in mind that the members of the Board of Review may change from year-to-year and, therefore, you are not guaranteed the same action at the time of review.
 Click here to access the Poverty Application Form.